CatchmentSci/Teaching-2020-21/README.md

-# Teaching: 2020-21
+# Undergrad Teaching
-Resources used for teaching during the 2020/21 year at Newcastle University
+Resource dump of files used for undergraduate teaching during the 2021/22 year at Newcastle University